aMLLibrary/aMLLibrary/README.md

   -g, --generate-plots  Generate plots
   -t, --self-check      Predict the input data with the generate regressor

-Example of configuration files can be found under example_configurations directory
+Example of configuration files can be found under `example_configurations` directory.

 ## Docker image